MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 You can enable BitLocker via Intune when joined to Microsoft Entra ID (Azure AD).
 See [Encrypt Windows devices with BitLocker in Intune](/mem/intune/protect/encrypt-devices) to learn more.

-### To enable BitLocker on a stand-alone Surface Hub 3
+### To enable BitLocker on a stand-alone Surface Hub running MTR-W

-1. Sign in to Surface Hub 3 with admin credentials.
+1. Sign in to Surface Hub with admin credentials.
 2. Select Start, enter **Control, and open **Control Panel**.
 3. Select **System & Security** > **BitLocker Drive Encryption** > **Turn on BitLocker.**